What is tooth whitening?

 Before having your teeth whitened our dentist will check to make sure your teeth are suitable to be treated.
-In some cases treatment may be difficult or ineffective, for example with Tetracycline staining.
+In some cases treatment may be difficult or ineffective.

 Teeth whitening may make your fillings or crowns look darker after treatment, so it is very important to be checked and advised of this before you proceed

 Our friendly highly qualified and trained dentist will assist you in either whitening your teeth in our clinic within 1 hour or you can use our at home whitening system which may take around one to two weeks.

 Tooth whitening can be done at home (using a customised tray system designed by our dentist) or in the dental office.